How to Write a CV with No Experience in 2025

 2. Keep your CV clear and concise

-To learn more about what makes a strong CV and how to optimise it for ATS, refer to our article on how to improve your CV.
+To learn more about optimising your CV format, refer to our article on how to improve your CV.

 3. Incorporate strong action verbs

-Another CV tip is to utilise keywords and action verbs to convey your message more effectively.
+Another tip is to utilise keywords and action verbs in your CV, such as assisted, supported, organised, maintained, and coordinated to express your achievements and overall message more effectively.
 This tactic makes your CV more scannable by both recruiters and ATS, ultimately leading to more job interviews.
-Furthermore, they make your CV more concise and to the point.

 • Avoid: During my time as a marketing assistant, sales significantly increased over a few months.